 - Pour the egg yolk mixture into the pan.
 Return the pan to a very low heat and cook stirring continuously with a wooden spoon, for 3 minutes or until the mixture coast the back of the spoon.
 Do not let it simmer or it may curdle.
 (Be careful not to overcook the egg or it will scramble; have a bowl of ice alongside the stove in case you need to quickly cool the mixture down.)
 Immediately pour the eggnog through a coarse-mesh strainer into a heatproof bowl.
 Stir in the cream, and then stir in the brandy.
 Pour into a serving jug and serve warm or chilled.
 Add nutmeg to taste.

-As mentioned Book World are giving one lucky Belly Rumble’s reader the chance to win a $100 book bundle which will include Maggie’s Christmas.
-Entry is easy via the Rafflecopter, and leave a comment letting me know what your favourite Christmas drink is.
+Maggie’s Christmas Competition is Now Closed: As mentioned Book World are giving one lucky Belly Rumble’s reader the chance to win a $100 book bundle which will include Maggie’s Christmas.

 Entries are open to Australian residents only, you can enter as many times as you like.
 Entries close 11.59pm Friday 20th December.
 Good luck!